 The mining sector is concentrated in the production of nickel-iron, marble and quarry products, such as sand, coarse sand and lime sulfate.
 The mining sector represents a relatively small component of the Dominican economy, accounting for only 0.4% of GDP in 2012.
 Between 2008 and 2010, the mining sector decreased at an average of 26.4% per year, mainly due to the closure of the Falconbridge Dominicana nickel-iron mine located in Bonao, which occurred in response to the decrease in the international price of nickel-iron.
-However, in 2011 and 2012 the mining sector experienced a noticeable recovery, growing by 79.7% and 42.0%, respectively, due to the reopening of the Falconbridge Dominicana nickel-iron mine and the beginning of operations of the Pueblo Viejo gold mine operated by Barrick Gold Corporation, responsible for the exploitation of gold and silver deposits.
+However, in 2011 and 2012 the mining sector experienced a noticeable recovery, growing by 79.7% and 42.0%, respectively, due to the reopening of the Falconbridge Dominicana nickel-iron mine operated by Barrick Gold Corporation, responsible for the exploitation of gold and silver deposits.